maarten-pennings/6502/2emulation/README.md

  - We have a read from 3fe (FFFE) and 3ff (FFFF), remember we capture only 12 address bits
  - Next, the program counter switches to 000
  - A second touch of the wire did not cause a second FFFE/FFFF lookup.
+ - I think we were lucky: we started with I=0.
+I now believe that a reset does not guarantee this.

 Success, interrupt fully matches our model.